angeldollface/blogly/README.markdown

 python3 -m venv .
 ```

 - 5.)
-Activate the virtual environment:
+Activate the virtual environment (The command below is for `*nix` systems.
+Do the equivalent for this on Windows.):

 ```bash
 source bin/activate